vegasbrianc/docker-ch-meetup10/README.md

 Quickly switch back to the Docker Visualizer to see how the services are placed.
 We can see that Swarm scheduled the service evenly across our nodes.
 Perfect!

+Step 3.4 Drain Manager Node
+Ok, so we deployed our service to all nodes including the manager node.
+Oops this is not exactly best practice.
+The Manager should only be focusing on the scheduling of tasks on the Swarm and not handling containers.
+We will drain the manager node which will then reschedule the containers to only node01 & node02

+    docker node update --availability drain mgr